 With four distinctive gay districts in the city centre, rainbow flags on nearly every other street and the annual Gay Pride celebration, Amsterdam is the place to be for gays worldwide.
 The street parties, club events and exhibitions of Amsterdam Pride draw more than 350,000 participants and visitors each year.
 On the first Saturday in August, thousands of people line the Prinsengracht and Amstel River to watch the world’s only pride parade on water.
 The cavalcade of colourful canal boats packed with hundreds of extravagantly costumed homosexuals is like nothing most people have ever seen.
-Even gay politicians, policemen and other people with public professions sail along, although the cops were warned not to strip this year.

 Unfortunately, not everything is as bright as it seems at first glance.
 After the suicide of controversial gay entrepreneur, Sjoerd Kooistra, in June 2010 who owned half of Amsterdam’s gay venues, the local scene was plunged into a noticeable depression.
 Lenders also shut down many of the city’s old time favourites as a consequence of the financial crisis.
 Another negative development resulted when a few instances of violence towards gays occurred in 2010.
 Although Amsterdam is still as safe as many other big cities in Europe, these incidents have proven that Amsterdam isn’t immune to gay bashers.